cyberphantom52/DSA_Vault/Data Structures/Data Structures.md

 - [[Hash Map|Hash Table]]: A hash table is a data structure that stores key-value pairs and provides fast access and insertion using a hash function to map keys to specific locations (buckets) in the table.

 - [[Heap]]: Heap is a specialized tree-based data structure that satisfies the Heap property.
 A Heap is often used to implement priority queues, which are data structures that allow efficient retrieval of the minimum or maximum element.

+- [[String]]: String is an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding

 # Additional Data Structures

 - [[Fenwick Tree]]: A data structure that supports sum range queries as well as setting values in a static array and getting the value of the prefix sum upto some index efficiently.